fhdm-dev/scoppy/docs/wiki/Installation-&-Getting-Started.md

 <br>

 ### 3. Install the Firmware
-Push and hold the BOOTSEL button on the Pico, then connect it to your computer using a micro USB cable.
+Push and hold the BOOTSEL button on the Pico, then connect it to your computer using a normal USB cable (Type-A male to Micro-USB male).
+You computer should detect the Pico as a USB Mass Storage device.
 Release BOOTSEL once the drive RPI-RP2 appears on your computer.
 Copy the uf2 file to your Pico.

 The onboard LED should start blinking.

+> On some Pico and Pico W boards we have found that the BOOTSEL button doesn't actually engage even though a definite 'click' can be felt.
+If you don't see the USB mass storage device appear on your computer when following the instructions above then you might need to press the button a little harder, but be VERY careful not to bend the board.
+Squeezing between the thumb and forefinger works for us.

 ### 4. Connect the Pico or Pico W to your Phone/Tablet